dankobg/fedora-workstation/README.md

 not fully idempotent yet, they make small changes:

-- gnome (always loads my dconf settings file...)
+- gnome (always loads my dconf settings file... i might use just dconf module to set each thing up)
-- docker
+- docker (hm need to see what is going on)
 - go (go install go tools apps, maybe i can use go mod checksum somehow)
-- ksops (too lazy, it doesn't expose --version flag or similar)
+- ksops (too lazy, it doesn't expose --version flag or similar, maybe i can track version separately)

 TODO: verify checksums for manuall downloads for apps: